Ukraine

 • There are credible reports of sections of the community facing a high risk of births not being registered, including Roma communities, homeless people, children born in detention or prisons, and children born in the non-government-controlled areas (NGCA).

-• The Government also adopted the Roma integration strategy in July 2021, which includes an aim to provide Roma community members with relevant personal documents (birth certificates and identification documents).
+• The Government also adopted the Roma integration strategy in July 2021, which includes an aim to provide Roma community members with relevant personal documents (birth certificates and identification documents), and the Action Plan on the implementation of the strategy was adopted in December 2023, after having been postponed due to the war.

-• In 2019, the Cabinet of Ministers adopted the pilot program 'E-baby' ('Є-малятко'), which aimed to facilitate access to a range of different services and entitlements through a single application: birth registration; registration of child’s place of residence; access to child-related social security entitlements; registration in the Population Registry; and determination of the child’s Ukrainian nationality.
-In 2020 the 'Є-малятко' was updated and connected to the 'Diia' application to make the services available online.
-However, according to the Ministry of Justice, this service is still only available in limited locations.
+• In 2019, the Cabinet of Ministers adopted the pilot program ‘єМалятко’ (eMaliatko, eBaby), which aimed to facilitate access to a range of different services and entitlements through a single application: birth registration; registration of child’s place of residence; access to child-related social security entitlements; registration in the Population Registry; and determination of the child’s Ukrainian nationality.
+In 2020 the eBaby service ‘Є-малятко’ was updated and connected to the 'Diia' application to make the services available online.
+However, this service is only available in limited locations due to the war and is not available for undocumented parents nor documented recognised stateless people, as both parents should be Ukrainian nationals.

 • There are provisions for the deprivation of nationality in Ukrainian law that could result in statelessness.
 If nationality was conferred or acquired on fraudulent grounds, there is no safeguard to prevent statelessness.